This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Serving Suggestions

-I always serve chicken Katsu curry with plain rice and salad.
+I always serve chicken Katsu curry with plain rice and a simple salad.
 Adding a sprinkling of black or white sesame seeds on top is definitely optional but highly recommended.
 Such a nice crunch and flavour.

-More Japanese Inspired Recipes to Try:
+More Japanese Inspired Recipes

 Chicken Katsu Curry